Have you ever looked across your property and thought about some land management goals you would like to take to the next level? Maybe we can help.

 Adjusted Gross Income requirements

-Applicants who do not meet these requirements by April 2, 2018 will not be considered for funding in the FY18 application period.
+Applicants who do not meet these requirements by May 31, 2019 will not be considered for funding in the application period.
 Applicants should file the appropriate forms to establish eligibility as soon as possible after submitting an application.
 Form NRCS-CPA-1200 Conservation Program Application contains more information about the forms necessary to file to establish eligibility.
 The necessary forms are available at your local USDA Service Center.

 Payments will be made for conservation performance payments points estimated for each agricultural operation by the Conservation Measurement Tool (CMT).
 Conservation performance points are unique for each agricultural operation and will be based on existing and proposed conservation activities.